 Damage to student rooms and/or damage to or removal of furnishings or equipment, beyond ordinary wear and tear, will be charged to the last known student occupant(s) of that room.
 This will include, without limitation, material and labor costs for replacing missing furniture, screens, window stops, heater covers, draperies, other safety devices, stoves or any other equipment that is part of the room or mod.
 Damages to the public areas of a residence hall or mod will be charged to all residents of the smallest applicable area of the hall or mod, the total being divided equally.
 Group charges may include costs for replacing missing furniture and other furnishings that cannot be attributed to specific individuals.
 Assessments for damages are made as students move and at the end of the academic year.
-Disablement or removal of safety devices may result in personal liability for harm that may arise from such acts and may be subject to disciplinary action.
+Disablement or removal of safety devices may result in personal liability for harm that may arise from such acts and may be subject to referral to the Formal Student Conduct Process.

 Under no circumstances are students permitted to paint their rooms or common areas.
 Failure to abide by this rule will result in charges for paint and labor to restore the room or common area to its original condition.